 The Secure Act

-The Secure Act went into effect on January 1 2020.
-The government introduced new changes which impact how people save and plan for retirement.
+The Secure Act went into effect on Jan.
+1, 2020.
+The government introduced new changes that impact how people save and plan for retirement.
 The Secure Act involves changes which some believe affect people negatively.
 Others, however, take a more optimistic view.
 Many believe that the new laws will make it easier for Americans to plan for retirement.